ralph-groupscholar/groupscholar-docs/ralph-progress.md

 - Linked the new guides from the docs index and landing page.
 - Deployed the updated docs site to Vercel.
 - Production URL: https://groupscholar-docs.vercel.app

-- Deployed the updated docs site to Vercel.
+## Iteration 22
+- Refined the docs landing page callout, removed a duplicate scholar experience card, and redeployed the site.
 - Production URL: https://groupscholar-docs.vercel.app